derwei/docs-tap/scst-scan/app-scanning-alpha.hbs.md

         'PackageInstall' resource install status: ReconcileSucceeded
     ```

+3. (Optional) If you have Artifact Metadata Repository Observer installed, you will need to restart it to register the new ImageVulerabilityScan Custom Resource that was installed with SCST - Scan 2.0

+    ```console
+    kubectl -n amr-observer-system rollout restart deployment amr-observer-controller-manager
+    ```

 ## <a id="config-ns"></a> Configure namespace

 The following sections describe how to configure service accounts and registry credentials.